danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-27-using-quicklook-with-swiftui.md

     var body: some View {
         Button("Preview") {
             url = Bundle.main.url(forResource: "meadow", withExtension: "jpg")
-        }.quickLookPreview($url)
         }
+        .quickLookPreview($url)
     }
+}
 ```

-That's actually all there is to it.
-Setting the `url` property will make the `quickLookPreview` view modifier present the previewable content at the provided url, in a way that suits the platform.
+Setting the `url` property will make the `.quickLookPreview` modifier present the content at the provided url in a preview, in a way that suits the platform.

-If we run this app in iOS, tapping the button presents the image in a full screen cover:
+In iOS, the button presents the image in a full screen cover:

 ![A screenshot of using QuickLook in iOS]({{page.assets}}ios.png){:class="plain" width="450px"}

-If we then run the same app on macOS, tapping the button presents the image in a nice modal:
+If we run the same app on macOS, tapping the button presents the image in a nice modal:

 ![A screenshot of using QuickLook in iOS]({{page.assets}}macos.png){:class="plain" width="650px"}

-Note that using QuickLook in SwiftUI is only available in iOS and macOS, not tvOS or watchOS.
+QuickLook is only available in iOS & macOS, not tvOS & watchOS.
+You can use `#if os(iOS)` and `#if os(macOS)` to conditionally enable it in multi-platform apps and SDKs.